The easiest way to make delicious chicken phoJump to Recipe

 Lazy Slow Cooker Chicken Pho Hacks

 - I like to use frozen prechopped onion.
-Just recently, I realized that this is available in the frozen vegetable section of the market and (at my store) it was less expensive than fresh onion.
-Plus...no tears involved! 😉
+Just recently, I realized that this is available in the frozen vegetable section of the market, and (at my store) it was less expensive than fresh onion.
+Plus...no tears were involved! 😉

 - This recipe calls for the cooked chicken breasts to be shredded after cooking.
 I prefer to shred with two large forks.
 I have read about some interesting alternative methods, though.
 One involved a potato masher.
 The other used the beaters on a hand held mixer.
 If you have any thoughts on this, please comment below.
 I am curious!